 To expand effective models of cancer survivorship and support services requires robust evaluation data to understand how patients respond to these different models of care.
-Determining the most appropriate methods and tools to holistically evaluate all important aspects of these models can be challenging in a non-academic/real world environment, and needs to balance capturing key patient outcomes whilst not overly burdening patients or staff with paperwork.
-Furthermore, there has been a welcome shift from solely measuring clinical activity using Randomised Clinical Trials, to using mixed-methods approaches and Patient Reported Outcome Measures (PROMs) to capture patient experience and patient outcomes - approaches which recognise the complexity of evaluating clinical provision [14, 15].
-It is the combination of these data that facilitate deeper understanding of how to improve service provision and patient outcomes [16-18].
+Determining the most appropriate methods and tools to holistically evaluate all important aspects of these models can be challenging in a nonacademic/real-world environment, and needs to balance capturing key patient outcomes while not overly burdening patients or staff with paperwork.
+Furthermore, there has been a welcome shift from solely measuring clinical activity using randomized clinical trials, to using mixed-methods approaches and patient-reported outcome measures (PROMs) to capture patient experience and patient outcomes-approaches that recognize the complexity of evaluating clinical provision.^{14,15} It is the combination of these data that facilitates deeper understanding of how to improve service provision and patient outcomes.16-18

-Internationally, there is increasing evaluation of the short-term outcomes of the models of supportive and integrative oncology [19-27].
-Few of these evaluations, however, extend to understand the outcomes and experiences of clients and patients over an extended period, such as 1 year or more, or the longer-term implications once they have stopped using these services.
+Internationally, there is increasing evaluation of the shortterm outcomes of the models of supportive and integrative oncology.19-27 Few of these evaluations, however, extend to understand the outcomes and experiences of clients and patients over an extended period, such as 1 year or more, or the longer-term implications once they have stopped using these services.
 It is also of note that the design of a service evaluation is different to that of a traditional controlled study.
-As set out in [15], an evaluation can be used when there is a need to understand, for instance, more about how a service is working, who it is and isn't working for and what level of outcomes are achieved with the service.
-In the UK, service evaluation is one of the recommended approaches to gathering essential data from a complex health intervention (e.g. response rates, attrition rates, effect sizes, appropriateness of choice of outcome measures) prior to designing a study where the intervention may then be controlled against no intervention or compared against usual care.
-In addition, a service evaluation approach, using a mixed methods design of obtaining both qualitative and quantitative information about experience of a service may provide a rich and rounded understanding of service user experience.
+As set out by Craig et al,15 an evaluation can be used when there is a need to understand, for instance, more about how a service is working, who it is and is not working for and what level of outcomes are achieved with the service.
+In the United Kingdom, service evaluation is one of the recommended approaches to gathering essential data from a complex health intervention (eg, response rates, attrition rates, effect sizes, appropriateness of choice of outcome measures) prior to designing a study where the intervention may then be controlled against no intervention or compared against usual care.
+In addition, a service evaluation approach, using a mixed-methods design of obtaining both qualitative and quantitative information about experience of a service may provide a rich and rounded understanding of service user experience.

-The Penny Brohn UK 'Living Well with the Impact of Cancer' course: Penny Brohn UK (PBUK), one of the leading integrative cancer support charities in the UK, developed the 'Living Well with the Impact of Cancer' course (LWC) using a Whole Person Approach to supporting a person with cancer.
-The LWC is a motivational, facilitated 15-hour group intervention, which aims to promote long-term health and wellbeing and facilitate self-management of health for adults living with any type of cancer and their supporters.
+The Penny Brohn UK "Living Well with the Impact of Cancer" Course the 'Living Well with the Impact of Cancer' course (LWC) using a "whole person approach" to supporting a person with cancer.
+The LWC is a motivational, facilitated 15-hour group intervention, which aims to promote long-term health and well-being and facilitate self-management of health for adults living with any type of cancer and their supporters.
 It involves a combination of physical, psychological, emotional and spiritual support using information, lifestyle advice and education, group support and activities, and self-help techniques.
-The LWC was designed by a team of healthcare professionals including medical doctors, nutritional therapists and psychotherapists to run alongside conventional treatment, at any stage of the cancer continuum.
+The LWC was designed by a team of health care professionals, including medical doctors, nutritional therapists, and psychotherapists to run alongside conventional treatment, at any stage of the cancer continuum.